Santa Monica Self-Guided GPS Audio Tour Preview

 Glass Elevator for Views

 Great job—you’ve made it to the Huntley Hotel!Just a couple of blocks from the beach, this chic hotel is home to The Penthouse Restaurant, known for its panoramic views and stylish vibe.
 Want to take in some of the best scenery in Santa Monica?
-Head inside.Enter through the main doors on 2nd Street, then veer right when you reach the lobby.
-You’ll see a glass elevator on your right—hop in and ride all the way to the top.
+Head inside and go to the top floor.Enter through the main doors on 2nd Street, then veer right when you reach the lobby.
+You’ll see a glass elevator on your right—hop in and ride to the top.
 The ride itself is a treat, with sweeping views of the ocean and city as you ascend.Once you arrive at The Penthouse, take a moment to enjoy the breathtaking 360-degree views.
 On a clear day, you can spot the Channel Islands out in the Pacific, Malibu stretching to the north, and the dramatic cliffs of Palos Verdes to the south.
 Whether you stop in for a cocktail, coffee, or a laid-back brunch, this is one of the best vantage points in town.When you're ready to keep exploring, head back down the elevator and exit the hotel the way you came in.
-Turn right on 2nd Street and walk just half a block to California Avenue.
+Turn right on 2nd Street and continue walking half a block to California Avenue.
 Turn left, and walk west toward the ocean.
 I’ll meet you at the corner of California and Ocean Avenue.
 See you there!

 Palisades Park